Parents have the skills and incentives for employment and the resources they need to balance working and parenting.

 Median state value: 25.2%

 Approximately 26% of children under age 3 have no parent who works full time throughout the entire year, leaving these families economically vulnerable.
-Children living in the five worst states are twice as likely not to have a full-time working parent as children living in the five best states, and Black children are more than twice as likely as White children to have a parent who does not work full time.
+Children living in the five lagging states are twice as likely not to have a full-time working parent as children living in the five leading states, and Black children are more than twice as likely as White children to have a parent who does not work full time.
 Hispanic children have rates that are somewhat worse than the US average.

 Source: 2019 American Community Survey (ACS) 1-Year Public Use Microdata Sample (PUMS).